-KTP exists to solve a strategically important challenge for a UK-based business of any size.
+KTP exists to solve a strategically important challenge for a UK-based business of any size (including virtual companies).
 Third sector organisations and pre-revenue companies (R&D stage) are also eligible.

 A KTP project should be between 12-36 months; the national average is 24-28 months.
 There must be an expectation that the project will increase the business’s profitability, productivity, competitiveness, market share, or other measurable outputs.

 For not-for-profit organisations, socio-economic and other impacts must be anticipated.
 The Knowledge Transfer Network (KTN) are a key delivery partner of the KTP scheme.

 The KTP Associate is based at the business premises for the majority of their time.
 Depending on the project’s needs, the KTP Associate can also spend time at the University to access specialised facilities and expertise.

 Each project’s designated academic team (comprising a Lead Academic and Academic Supervisor) supervises the KTP Associate and provides regular input to the project.
 This ensures knowledge is transferred to, and embedded in, the organisation.
 The academic team’s overall time commitment is 10% FTE which equates to 0.5 days per week.

 - strategic – the project is strategically important to the business

 - innovative – the solution is not available ‘off the shelf’ or through consultancy